|Posted by Chris Dore on September 21, 2020 at 7:00 PM|

 |Posted by Chris Dore on May 17, 2018 at 6:05 PM|

 I'm often asked by both anglers and guides the difference between zippered, and non-zippered waders and whether they’re worth it.
 The Simms G3 Guide Goretex wader is a champion: Guide tested, tough and the stalwart of the wader world.
 However sometimes you deserve a little more love so why not treat yourself?
-Let’s run the pros and cons of the Simms G4Z Go...Read Full Post »
+Let...Read Full Post »

 |Posted by Chris Dore on May 17, 2018 at 5:50 PM|

 Winter's about to hit and even the hardiest of anglers put away their wet wading kit in favour of a good pair of waders, and never is it so important to consider your clothing system to remain warm and dry on the water.
-Your waders are only as breathable as what you wear beneath them, and your entire layering system works together to keep you comfortable a...Read Full Post »
+Your waders are only as breathable as what you wear beneath them,...Read Full Post »

 |Posted by Chris Dore on May 14, 2018 at 10:30 PM|